 Arts & Entertainment

 When it comes to arts and entertainment, Milwaukee has many options from which to choose.
-The Marcus Center for Performing Arts, Milwaukee Repertory Theater, Milwaukee Symphony Orchestra, Milwaukee Ballet, historic Pabst Theater, Ko Thi Dance Company, Florentine Opera Company, Skylight Opera, and Milwaukee Chamber Orchestra offer symphony, ballet, opera, Broadway shows, and the entire spectrum of theater experiences.
+The Marcus Center for Performing Arts, Milwaukee Repertory Theater, Milwaukee Symphony Orchestra, Milwaukee Ballet, historic Pabst Theater, Ko Thi Dance Company, Florentine Opera Company, Skylight Opera, and Milwaukee Musaik offer symphony, ballet, opera, Broadway shows, and the entire spectrum of theater experiences.
 In January 2005, the Milwaukee Youth Arts Center opened, a unique, one-of-kind facility in the United States — both the Milwaukee Youth Symphony Orchestra and First Stage Children’s Theater academy now operate out of this fabulous facility.
 And those are just the big venues — Milwaukee is also home to dozens of small theatre companies and a local population of professionally trained actors who stage high-quality performances at bargain-basement prices.

 Not only do we have extremely talented musicians, artists, and stage performers who provide some of the most interesting, diverse, and innovative fare, but we are fortunate to have the incredibly rich visual arts venue of the Milwaukee Art Museum, with its iconic Santiago Calatrava design.
 This museum features a large permanent collection plus changing exhibits of art, from ancient to modern.
 Furthermore, smaller museums, such as the Charles Allis Art Museum and Villa Terrace Decorative Arts Museum, exhibit objects d’art from around the world.